Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Introduction

 \subsection{Acknowledgements}

 This paper owes a lot to the machinery developed in \cite{AGLR22}, so we are first of all thankful to Ian Gleason and Timo Richarz for their contribution to that project, and also further conversations involving this project.
 We benefited from a workshop on the Bezrukavnikov equivalence in Essen--Münster--Bonn organized by the first two authors together with Ulrich Görtz, Eugen Hellmann, and Konrad Zou, and we are thankful to all of the participants.
 This project has received funding from the Excellence Cluster of the Universität Münster, and the ERC Consolidator Grant 770936 via Eva Viehmann.
 The fourth author benefited from participating in the special academic year at the Institute for Advanced Study.
 He thanks Zurich Insurance Company for the support and organizers and all participants of the special year program.
 Part of the project was conducted when the fourth author was visiting the Max-Planck Institute for Mathematics, he is grateful to the institute for host.
-We would also like to acknowledge the relevant discussions we had or feedback we got from Pramod Achar, Robert Cass, Harrison Chen, Jean-François Dat, Arnaud Étève, Thomas Haines, Linus Hamann, David Hansen, Xuhua He, Eugen Hellmann, Claudius Heyer, Tasho Kaletha, Arthur-César Le Bras, Lucas Mann, Cédric Pépin, Simon Riche, Peter Scholze, Thibaud van den Hove, Eva Viehmann, Yifei Zhao, Xinwen Zhu, Konrad Zou.
+We would also like to acknowledge the relevant discussions we had or feedback we got from Pramod Achar, Robert Cass, Harrison Chen, Jean-François Dat, Gurbir Dhillon, Arnaud Étève, Thomas Haines, Linus Hamann, David Hansen, Xuhua He, Eugen Hellmann, Claudius Heyer, Tasho Kaletha, Arthur-César Le Bras, Lucas Mann, Cédric Pépin, Simon Riche, Peter Scholze, Jeremy Taylor, Thibaud van den Hove, Eva Viehmann, Yifei Zhao, Xinwen Zhu, Konrad Zou.
+We also thank the anonymous referee for carefully reading the paper and suggesting several improvements.